kamaladafrica/correlation-scope/README.md

 # correlation-scope

-A CDI scope that bounds to a correlation key
+A CDI scope that bounds to a correlation key possibly spanning threads